Porto Travel Guide: 5 Hidden Gems to Visit in Porto, Portugal

 Porto is a coastal city in the northwest of Portugal, Porto is known for its colourful houses and port cellars.
 A 2 days trip would be perfect to see most things in Porto, but of course if you have more time then you can stay there longer.

-5 Hidden Gems in Porto
+5 Hidden Gems In Porto

 1. Livraria Lello (Lello Library)